 Richard Eddowes “held a grudge” against his wife Kate on account of the fact that she kept it to herself that she was born out of wedlock.
 Kate’s father, one John Pavey from Whitechapel, left Kate’s mother Kezia after she was born.
 What became of him we can’t tell.
 Kezia went on to marry a man called William from Pembrokeshire (another immigrant to London) and they ran a coffeehouse together not far from the Regent’s Canal.
 They had two children of their own and Kate lived as one of the family.
 Apparently Richard only learned of this when he saw his wife’s father’s surname on the marriage certificate.

-Richard and Kate had just one child, Ken, who met my Granny, Muriel, in the late 1920s, perhaps on trips to her Cornish Grandparent’s who still lived in Winchmore Hill, not far from Ken’s home.
+Richard and Kate had just one surviving child, Ken, who met my Granny, Muriel, in the late 1920s, perhaps on trips to her Cornish Grandparent’s who still lived in Winchmore Hill, around the corner from Ken’s home.

 Muriel was certainly attached to the area.
-She recalled picking violets and primroses on the railway embankment and waving at the train drivers.
-Her father Charles took her for her first ice cream at a fate in nearby Broomfield Park.
-She remembers telling him “Put It away.
-I don’t like – it’s cold!”
-Her Grandparents’ home had a beautiful garden and her Grandma Elizabeth, still very much the “family boss”, would insist on them joining for Christmas dinner.
-In the house was a very special piece of furniture they had brought from Cornwall.
-It was reputedly the very chair that Charles Wesley had sat in to take tea upon visiting the Goodmans, nearly 200 years prior.
+She remembered picking violets and primroses on the railway embankment and waving at the train drivers, and eating her first ice cream at a fate in Broomfield Park (she recalled saying to her father Charles: “put it away.
+I don’t like – it’s cold!”)
+Her Grandparents’ home had a beautiful garden and Grandma Elizabeth, still very much the “family boss”, would insist on them joining for Christmas dinner.
+Grandpa James took Muriel to watch the Lord Mayor’s Show pass his office opposite St. Paul’s Cathedral.
+And Muriel never forgot her Cornish roots, taking holidays there in the years between the wars.